gallochris/writing/_posts/2015-01-31-procrastination.md

 Another tough lesson is that you can't always get the Warm Fuzzies.
 Sometimes you have to disappoint people that are using your product.

 Highrise hasn't been updated for a very long time.
 We're fortunate to have an awesome group of customers, but all of us have gotten very used to how Highrise works.
-Our [small team](https://signalvnoise.com/posts/3837-combine) of 5 people is tasked with making the product better.
+Our [small team](https://signalvnoise.com/posts/3837-combine) of five people is tasked with making the product better.

 The challenge is there are lots of ways to make it better.